What happens at the End of the Age?

 Middle East WarsThe Arab-Israeli tension will soon erupt into another middle east war, probably involving mainly Islamic nations.
 According to prophecy, the attacking nations will be defeated by the God of Israel.
 Eventually, at the end of this age, all nations will come up against Israel in a place called Armageddon (Revelation 16:16), but again they will be defeated.

 The Removal of the ChurchThe true end time church will be miraculously removed from the earth to meet Christ ‘in the air’ (1 Thessalonians 4:17).
+Some refer to this mysterious event as the rapture.
 Believers past and present will be raised with immortal bodies to be with God forever, whilst the false, apostate church will remain in a spiritually dark world.
 This will probably happen just before the worst seven years the world has ever known.

 World GovernmentMany world leaders have called for a ‘New World Order’ (NWO) or a World Government, and this is currently being formed through organisations like the UN, the IMF, the World Bank, the Bilderberg Group, the Trilateral Commission, the Club of Rome, the Illuminati, NATO and the WCC.
 Bible prophecy suggests that this ruthless world government will be a form of revived Roman Empire based in Europe and headed by a world dictator (Revelation 13:1) and the Antichrist (Revelation 13:11).